SAP/odata-vocabularies/vocabularies/Hierarchy.md

-When a service contains actions that implement the interface actions [`ChangeNextSiblingAction`](#ChangeNextSiblingAction) and [`CopyNode`](#CopyNode), the [`ParentNavigationProperty`](https://oasis-tcs.github.io/odata-vocabularies/vocabularies/Org.OData.Aggregation.V1.html#RecursiveHierarchyType) in the base term must not have a collection-valued segment prior to its last segment.
+When a service contains actions that implement the interface actions [`ChangeNextSiblingAction`](#ChangeNextSiblingAction) and [`CopyNode`](#CopyNode), the [`ParentNavigationProperty`](https://oasis-tcs.github.io/odata-vocabularies/vocabularies/Org.OData.Aggregation.V1.html#RecursiveHierarchyType) in the base term MUST NOT have a collection-valued segment prior to its last segment.
 These actions MUST be annotated with the term [`Core.ImplementsInterface`](https://oasis-tcs.github.io/odata-vocabularies/vocabularies/Org.OData.Core.V1.html#ImplementsInterface) and the hierarchy qualifier.
 The resource path of their binding parameter MUST traverse the hierarchy collection, including any hierarchy directory.